 In 1999, the IEL created articles of incorporation and gained nonprofit status by the Internal Revenue Service (IRS)—as a 501c3.
 As a nonprofit, the essence of Davis’ goal continued to grow and for the next 15 years, the board evolved to allow only parents and school representatives —in order to avoid any conflict of interest.
 Trainers, show ground owners, suppliers and many of the initial board members were faded out.
 A small group of Board members realized the opportunity and created the mission, but were unable to identify long-term goals.
 Rather, due to the time commitments needed the “working” board was only available to provide the 4-Show Season to survive.

 Around 2002, the IEL was encouraged to provide information digitally and was able to offer its membership its first website posting results, communication, news and information.

 In 2009, IEL applied for trademark status; it was granted in 2010.
 At that time, the membership had grown to 350 riders, represented by an even number of 50 public and private high schools.
 The IEL had also loosely branched out to both Orange and San Diego County with "chapters" started by board members who had moved their families.

 In 2009, the IEL experienced the influx of many new members due to the change in the downward moving economy.
 Many riders who previously participated in the “A” circuit shows were no longer able to afford their training schedules and chose to participate in the IEL shows as a way to continue riding.

 Once becoming a member of the IEL, many riders have continued to enjoy the organization and have shown their support by recruiting new members to strengthen their teams.
-The membership continues to grow, below are the January Membership Database (2013) statistics (note- parent list has not been updated):
+Last season had the following: